commodity-js/commodity/packages/architype/README.md

 -   Declarative, immutable, functionally pure.
 -   Stateless - Dependencies are resolved via closures, not state.
 Some memoized state is kept for validation and optimization purposes only.
 -   Auto-wired - All products are built by the Supply Chain and resolve their dependencies automatically.
--   Maximal colocation - All product suppliers are registered right next to the function that uses them, not at the entry point.
+-   Maximal colocation - All product suppliers are registered right next to the factory that uses them, not at the entry point.

 📦 Context Propagation